tanimislam/howdy/docs/source/plex-tmdb/plex_tmdb_api.rst

 plexstuff.plextmdb.plextmdb module
 -------------------------------------

-This module contains the main back-end functionality used by the :ref:`get_mov_tor.py` and :ref:`plex_tmdb_totgui.py`, and other functionalities that are used by methods in :ref:`plextvdb <PlexTVDB API>`.
+This module contains the main back-end functionality used by the :ref:`get_mov_tor` and :ref:`plex_tmdb_totgui`, and other functionalities that are used by methods in :ref:`plextvdb <PlexTVDB API>`.
 Here are the main features of this module.

    * Retrieving TV show information using the TMDB_ database.